How much compensation can I claim for a hip injury?

 If you believe that you have been injured due to a third party’s negligent actions, please reach out and speak to one of our advisers.
-Our claims team would be more than happy to speak with you and address any questions you may have.
+Our claims team would be more than happy to speak with you and address any questions you may have on hip injury claims.

 If you are considering making a hip injury claim, one of the factors that may be deterring you is the potential legal fees that you could be charged for your claim.
 These legal fees are commonly charged against claimants by their Claims Service and can be incredibly damaging to your financial and mental stability, as they add an element of uncertainty that is not necessarily needed.

 If you are already experiencing financial issues as a result of your injury, then such legal fees can seem extortionate and unfair.
 Even worse, the fees that you are charged may even exceed the compensation amount you receive, resulting in your claim, placing you in a worse position than previously.

 However, our company will do our best to minimise the stress that your claim causes you.
 If you have suffered from a hip injury due to an accident that was not your fault, you deserve to feel able to make a compensation claim with the support of our Claims Service.
 One of the ways that the company works to ensure this is through our ‘No Win No Fee’ policy.

 This policy, also called a ‘Conditional Fee Agreement,’ provides a solid base for any claimant pursuing hip injury claims.
 We commit to providing expert, holistic support throughout the claims process, and we want to give you the best chance you have of receiving the maximum amount of hip injury compensation.